Aadman17/Digital-literacy/task-4-email-etiquette/social-media-checklist.md

 8. **Don't use social media during lectures or exams** – Apart from the academic impact, it demonstrates disrespect to faculty and is increasingly subject to disciplinary action.

 ---

-*This checklist was created as part of the CSE0001 Digital Literacy Project, VIT Bhopal University.*